ikr/annotator-store-lite/README.md

 # Overview

-A backend store for the [Annotator](http://annotateit.org/), based on PHP/Silex and SQLite
+A backend store for the [Annotator](http://annotateit.org/), based on PHP/Silex and SQLite.
+This is a _work in progress._ Please _DO NOT use_ just yet.
+Will be ready _pretty soon,_ though.

 # Installation for production